 That is why most Filipinos worldwide speak English very well and if that is not enough, a lot of us know one, two or more other languages.
 Filipinos wherever they go, learn other languages because sometimes other people from other countries don't know how to speak the English language and it is very hard to communicate with them.

 When I was in Secondary School, I stayed in a dormitory run by Catholic Nuns and I had to work for them while studying as well to fund my tuition fees and buy some books.
 In my country, we pay tuition fees from high school to college or universities.
-It was great fun working for the Nuns.

 I really enjoyed my High school life.
 It was the best education I ever had.
 I owe it to my father really for his encouragements and determination to make me achieve something which he couldn't do in his time as his parents can't afford to send him to school when he was young because they were poor.
 My parents are poor as well but my father worked hard in the mines and in the farm to give us all a good future.